Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 Preparing for emergencies with an evacuation plan

 Texas ranks among the states most impacted by natural disasters.
-Emergencies such as wildfires, flooding, hurricanes, tornados, and manmade security threats highlight the need for companies to have a well-defined evacuation plan in place before a crisis occurs.
+Emergencies such as wildfires, flooding, hurricanes, tornadoes, and manmade security threats highlight the need for companies to have a well-defined evacuation plan in place before a crisis occurs.

 Commercial diver